I beg to move,

 What is clearly part of the equation is the impact on part-time and mature students.
 The main casualties of the increases in tuition fees since 2012 from £3,000 to £9,000 have been mature students and part-time learners.
 In England, there has been a 60% drop in the number of part-time students since 2010-11.
 The Minister has said on several occasions that he thinks the argument is far more complex than that, but many people, including me, think that the statistics tell their own story.
 We simply cannot afford to have that haemorrhaging in the involvement of those groups.

 The skills figures are stark: only 13% of the 9.5 million people in the UK who are considering higher education in the next five years are school leavers.
 The majority are working adults.
 There is a social dimension to the issue.
-That is underlined by the fact that one in five undergraduate entrants in England from low-participation neighbourhoods choose, or for financial reasons perhaps have no option but to study part-time.
+That is underlined by the fact that one in five undergraduate entrants in England from low-participation neighbourhoods choose—or for financial reasons perhaps have no other option—to study part time.
 Those are the sorts of people being affected.
 Even the Minister’s distinguished predecessor Lord Willetts has now admitted that the decisions the Government made in 2012 to treble tuition fees—at that time, the fees were buttressed by various safety mechanisms for social mobility, but those were then stripped away by subsequent Governments—weaken that argument about social mobility still further.

 Those are not good bases on which this or any Government should defend the current system.
 Indeed, there is a palpable and growing realisation that the Government’s settlement for higher education is divisive and financially unstable, especially in regard to tuition fees.
 Keith Burnett, the vice-chancellor of Sheffield University, put it sharply in a Times Higher Education article in June: